AkihisaY/laravel-sample/README.md

 ## About This System

 Built this system to understand and control the status of my assets easily.
 I implemented functions as below.
 I assume that this system is only internal usage not commercial usage.
 - Create Users
 - Login to Users
 - Browse category list of assets
 - Register assets per month
 - Create API key
 - Provide asset information with JSON format by using API key
+- Import CSV

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>